Everybit-legacy/everybit.js/README.md

 Every username has an entry in a Distribured Hash Table (DHT).
 Entries contains the following fields:

 - **username**
+- **rootKey**
+- **adminKey**
-- **publicKey**
+- **contentKey**
 - **latest**
 - **updated**

 Usernames are formed with a string of alphanumeric characters.
 The owner of a username controls their sub-user space as well.
 For example, user *.foo* can create sub-users *.foo.bar* and *.foo.fighters*.
-In order to change a username record or add a new sub-user, the owner creates an update request and signs it with their private key.
-Before the update is approved, this signature is checked against the **publicKey** to make sure it's correct.
+There are several layers of keys in the record: New content are signed using the private key related to the **contentKey**.
+Before considering a puff to be valid, this signature is checked against the **contentKey** to make sure it's correct.
+In order to add or modify a sub-user, the owner creates an update request and signs it with the private key related to their **adminKey**.
+The only way to change the **adminKey** or **rootKey** is to sign a message with the private key related to the **rootKey**.
+This is like a master key, and should be stored with the highest level of security.
+Cold storage is recommended.
+The default puffball client makes it easy to view QR codes for each of the private keys.

+**IMPORTANT**: All signing of content and update messages happens on the client-side.
+Private keys should *never* be sent to a server.

-Once a username is created, it is permanently owned by whoever controls the private key, subject only to the requirement that the user publish at least one piece of content per year.
+Once a username is created, it is permanently owned by whoever controls the private keys, subject only to the requirement that the user publish at least one piece of content per year.
 The **updated** field stores the date of the most recent update to the username record.
 Anytime new content is created, the user updates the **latest** field to point to their most recent content.

 For more about usernames, see the "Username rollout" section below.